gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 *BRAVO* and *Bayesian* audits are designed for use as B2 audits: audits in which the decisions are taken after each ballot draw, *ballot-by-ballot*.
 Their stopping rules may be viewed as comparison tests of likelihood ratios or posterior probability ratios respectively.

 The *Athena* class of audits, on the other hand, is designed for use as an R2 audit: an audit in which decisions are taken after drawing a round of ballots, *round-by-round*.
 It treats B2 audits as a special case of R2 audits, with round size = 1.
-The stopping rule for this class of audits is based on the tails of probability distributions.
+The stopping rule for this class of audits is based on the tails of probability distributions: more formally known as the complementary cumulative distribution functions (ccdfs).

 We can show that the *Athena* approach greatly improves efficiency.
 In fact, when compared to *R2 BRAVO*, *Athena* requires only about half the number of ballots for a single round with 90\% stopping probability across a wide range of margins. *Athena* is also more efficient than the application of the *BRAVO* rule ballot-by-ballot to a list of ordered ballots draws when ballots are drawn in rounds.
 This is because the use of *BRAVO* ignores available information from downlist ballot draws.
 This information was obtained at a cost of ballots, and could be used to make a better estimate of whether to stop.
-Thus, when ballots are drawn in rounds, keeping track of the order of the samples is not useful for efficiency; it is better to use *Athena*.
+Thus, when ballots are drawn in rounds, keeping track of the order of the samples is not useful for efficiency; it is better to use an audit from the *Athena* class.

 For simplicity here, we describe the *Minerva* audit first.